Vermont Small Business Health Insurance Options

 Vermont Small Business Group Health Insurance

-Most Vermont employers choose traditional group health insurance.
+Most Vermont employers choose traditional group health insurance, which is one of the most expensive.

 Here’s what it looks like: